18F/handbook/_pages/software-tools/trello.md

 ## For admins

 - [Add general users to boards as guests](https://help.trello.com/article/1236-board-guests); don't add them as members of the Workspace(s).
-- Create boards under `GSA IT - IDT` Enterprise Workspaces, not under independent Workspaces or individual accounts.
+- All Workspaces used for work at TTS should exist under the `GSA IT - IDT` Enterprise instance.